SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

     mkdir -p ./results/session1/hint_chr21/motifmatching
     rgt-motifanalysis matching --organism=hg38 --output-location=./results/session1/hint_chr21/motifmatching --input-files ./results/session1/hint_chr21/footprints/hESC.bed ./results/session1/hint_chr21/footprints/Cardiac.bed

 The above commands will generate bed files (i.e. Cardiac_mpbs.bed) containing MPBSs overlapping with distinct footprint regions.
 The 4th column contains the motif name and the 5th column the bit-score of the motif matching.
 Higher bit-score indicates higher agreement of the motif with the DNA sequence.
-HINT uses Jaspar database as default for motifs, but it allows users to user other databased or to define `custom databases <https://www.regulatory-genomics.org/motif-analysis/additional-motif-data/>`_ as well.
+HINT uses Jaspar database as default for motifs, but it allows users to use other databases or to define `custom databases <https://www.regulatory-genomics.org/motif-analysis/additional-motif-data/>`_ as well.

-Step 4: Average footprint porifles and differential activity analysis
+Step 4: Average footprint profiles and differential activity analysis
 ----------------------------------------------------------------------------

 Finally, we use HINT to generate average ATAC-seq profiles around MPBSs.
 This analysis allows us to inspect the chromatin accessibility around the binding sites of a particular factor and indicates the TF activitiy, i.e. higher accessibility and clear footprints indicates higher TF activity.
 Moreover, by comparing the profiles from two ATAC-seq libraries (i.s. hESC vs Cardiac cells), we can get insights on changes in transcription factors with increase in activity (or binding) in two cells.
 For this, execute the following commands: